KPZ line ensemble: O'Connell-Yor semi-discrete Brownian polymer

 \subsection{Convergence of lowest indexed curve to narrow wedge initial data KPZ equation}

-The following result is proved by Moreno Flores-Quastel-Remenik \cite{MRQ} and is related to work of Alberts-Khanin-Quastel \cite{AKQ2} in the context of fully discrete directed polymers.
+The following result was proved in unpublished work of Moreno Flores, Quastel and Remenik~\cite{MRQ}, and is a special case of the results of~\cite{Nica}.
+The result is related to work of Alberts-Khanin-Quastel \cite{AKQ2} in the context of fully discrete directed polymers.
 Roughly speaking, the (suitably centered and scaled) semi-discrete partition function is expanded into a chaos series in the semi-discrete space-time white noise (formed by the Brownian motions $B_1,\ldots, B_N$) whose terms are proved to converge in the $N \to \infty$ limit to analogous expressions coming from the chaos series for the continuum directed random polymer partition function (i.e. the narrow wedge initial data stochastic heat equation).
 The semi-discrete polymer partition function can be seen as solving a semi-discrete stochastic heat equation (cf. Section 6 of \cite{BCS}).
 The work of \cite{MRQ} deals with convergence of the lowest indexed curve, though we state centering and scaling under which all curves should have limits (Conjecture \ref{OWconjecture}).

 \begin{definition} Fix $N\in \N$ and for $n\in \{1,\ldots, N\}$, set

 For $x> -\sqrt{tN}$ define

 and let $\HSDlinet{t}{N}:=\big\{\HSDline{t}{N}{n}\big\}_{n\in \N}$ be the $\{1,\ldots, N\}\times(-\sqrt{tN},\infty)$-indexed line ensemble where each curve $\HSDline{t}{N}{n}:(-\sqrt{tN},\infty)\to \R$ is given by